(The following is a post submitted by a guest contributor)

 Today, you may have the best product or service in the market, but it won’t get you very far.
 Sure, having a unique selling point, an appealing website, and skilled staff is the foundation of any successful business.

 However, you won’t realize the true heights of your business’s potential without a strong focus on customer experience.
 Simply put, customer experience (CX) constitutes every single interaction between your business and its customers.
+And whether or not you can surpass your competitors.

 Each positive or negative experience that a customer has with your business directly influences the likelihood of not just an immediate purchase, but also the possibility of future business (aka customer retention).
 What’s more, a recent report from Forrester suggests that businesses that improved their customer experience had nearly doubled their conversion rates.